cockroachlabs-field/docker-examples/example-enterprise-backup/README.md

 * `fileserver` - NGINX acting as remote file server

 ## Getting started
-1) because operation order is important, execute `./up.sh CRDB_ORG CRDB_LICENSE_KEY` instead of `docker-compose up` where `CRDB_ORG` is your CockroachDB Enterprise License Organization and `CRDB_LICENSE_KEY` is your CockroachDB Enterprise License Key.
+1) because operation order is important, execute `./up.sh CRDB_ORG CRDB_LICENSE_KEY` instead of `docker compose up` where `CRDB_ORG` is your CockroachDB Enterprise License Organization and `CRDB_LICENSE_KEY` is your CockroachDB Enterprise License Key.
 2) visit the CockroachDB UI @ http://localhost:8080
 3) visit the HAProxy UI @ http://localhost:8081
 4) run the following command to view the contents of the `backup` directory...  `docker exec -t fileserver ls -la /mnt/cockroach-backups/bank-backup`